nikmazur/api-rest-testing/README.md

 # REST-API-Testing
-This project emulates a simple REST server and unit tests.
+This project emulates a simple REST server and unit tests for it.
 It contains a small database of employees (HashMap is used for storage) and supports basic modification methods like add & delete.

 When started with 'mvn test' an Apache Tomcat web server on localhost HTTP port 8188 is launched, and then all tests are executed against it.